log101/takasu/README.md

 * `docker-compose up -d`
 * Run the migrations with `rails db:migrate`
 * For email password recovery:
-  - set the environment variable `SENDMAIL_USERNAME` and `SENDMAIL_PASSWORD` with your email and password
+  - set the environment variable `SENDMAIL_USERNAME` and `SENDMAIL_PASSWORD` with your google mail accound and password
-* Access the app at localhost:3000
+* Access the app at localhost:3000 (only gmail is supported)